stevielum1/viral_canvas/README.md

 Below is an example.
 Imagine that the blue circle is our current particle.
 We only need to check its cell and the 8 adjacent cells for collisions.
 We are guaranteed that collisions will only occur within these 9 cells because we dynamically sized our cells to be the size of our particles.

 ![grid](/docs/grid.png)

+The tradeoff of having a grid system like this is that we will constantly need to move the circles to the correct cell when the circles move from one cell to another.